coracle-social/how-to-nostr/book.md

 This is the same way that natural language works.
 Usage evolves over time, resulting in a mess of neologisms, malapropisms, idioms, and ambiguities.
 Dictionaries were invented only as a way of understanding language as it already exists.
 The Oxford English Dictionary includes not only definitions, but also the history and etymology of words, defined by actual use.

 The same word might vary from place to place.
 You might have the same word with different meanings in different places.
 Language is organic and very difficult to systematize.
-Nostr embraces this ambiguity, which is admittedly a risky choice, since we don't know if software-mediated language can evolve in the same way as human-to-human language.
+Nostr embraces this ambiguity — which is admittedly a risky choice, since we don't know if software-mediated language can evolve in the same way as human-to-human language.

-But because of this design choice, Nostr is essentially a humble protocol - no more than an empty shell which users can then fill.
+But because of this design choice, Nostr is a very humble protocol - it is little more than an empty shell which users can then fill with content types that solve their use cases.

 ## More Kinds, Less Ambiguity

 This isn't to say that there aren't conventions that should be followed when designing new content types.

-In [Structure and Interpretation of Computer programs](https://web.mit.edu/6.001/6.037/sicp.pdf), Alan Perlis claims:
+In [Structure and Interpretation of Computer programs](https://web.mit.edu/6.001/6.037/sicp.pdf), Alan Perlis famously claimed:

 > It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.

+Because nostr is a social protocol, it depends on network effects, not just of users, but of standards.
+The more implementations that use a single kind, the more users are in turn able to interact.
+So when creating a new standard, check to see if there is an existing spec and follow it if at all possible.
+[Dave Winer again](https://this.how/standards/):

+> If you want to add a feature to a format, first carefully study the existing format and namespaces to be sure what you're doing hasn't already been done.
+If it has, use the original version.
+This is how you maximize interop.

 Nostr abides by this rule to the extent that implementations prioritize interoperability over functionality.
+As the NIPs repo stipulates, "there should be no more than one way of doing the same thing".
+Fewer data formats means less complexity, and greater interoperability.

 This is a corollary to this, which at first glance might seem contradictory, but which reinforces the ability to deal unambiguously with a given data structure: don't pretend different data structures are the same thing.
 We see this mistake in JavaScript, where Arrays are actually a special type of Object.
 This is not what Perlis meant.

-To apply this to Nostr, If there are two use cases that are very similar but differ in minor ways, it's almost always a better choice to split it into multiple kinds.
+To apply this to Nostr, if there are two approaches to the same problem that are equally valid, use the one that has the most adoption.
+At the same time, if there are two use cases that are very similar but differ in minor ways, it's almost always a better choice to split it into multiple kinds.
 For example, [NIP 52](https://github.com/nostr-protocol/nips/blob/master/52.md) uses separate kinds for time-based and date-based events.
-This not only reduces ambiguity, but also allows clients to work more easily with one or the other or both content types.
+This not only reduces ambiguity, but also allows clients to work more easily with one or the other content type.

-Some data does make sense to group together in a single event, for example kind `0` profile metadata.
+Some data might make sense to group together in a single event, for example kind `0` profile metadata.
 But the more data is attached to a single event, the more contention there will be over writing to that event, and the more conflicts become possible.
 If I had to redesign profile metadata today, I would create separate events for user name, profile picture, bio, lightning address, nostr address, and every other field on the event.
 This would be marginally more data for clients to download, but it would prevent data loss in the event of incomplete synchronization.

-There is a guideline listed in the nips repository, that "there should be no more than one way of doing the same thing."
-Because nostr is a social protocol, it depends on network effects, not just of users, but of standards.
-The more implementations that use a single kind, the more users are in turn able to interact.
-So when creating a new standard, check to see if there is an existing spec and follow it if at all possible.
-[Dave Winer again](https://this.how/standards/):

-> If you want to add a feature to a format, first carefully study the existing format and namespaces to be sure what you're doing hasn't already been done.
-If it has, use the original version.
-This is how you maximize interop.

-This might seem to contradict my advice to error on the side of proliferating data types, but it's important to understand that the "one way" rule is only an *ideal*, and can still be violated if design goals vary, or an existing spec is broken in some crucial way.
+When choosing whether to create a new kind or adopt an existing one, it's important to understand that the "one way" rule is only an *ideal*, and can still be violated if design goals vary, or an existing spec is broken in some crucial way.
 Just be prepared to defend your divergence from convention if you want other people to migrate to the new way of doing things.

 ## Time is Hard

 There are an incredible number of [falsehoods programmers believe about time](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time).
 Dealing with time is inherently difficult, especially in a distributed system which has no single time-stamping authority.

-For this reason, Nostr's core protocol entirely punts on the problem — the `created_at` timestamp on events is supplied by the user, who can falsify the timestamp with no real constraints.
+For this reason, Nostr's core protocol entirely punts on the problem — the `created_at` timestamp on events is supplied unilaterally by the event author, who can falsify the timestamp with no real constraints.

 There are certain mitigations for this, for example [NIP 03](https://github.com/nostr-protocol/nips/blob/master/03.md) allows for the use of [Open Timestamp Attestations](https://opentimestamps.org/) to prove an event was published after a certain point in time.
 In general though, Nostr chooses to solve this problem by moving it from the technical to the social layer.
 In other words, if you don't trust someone to be honest about their timestamps, why are you reading their content anyway?
 Reputation is key in social media, and provides a natural solution to many technical problems.

 Nostr leans into this further by only supporting second-granularity timestamps.
 This is consistent with the very simple, human-oriented approach to social media that Nostr aims for.
 On a human time scale, sub-second granularity rarely matters.
 The temptation with millisecond granularity is that you might expect to be able to reliably sort events, but in a distributed system, that's not actually possible without centralized coordination.
 Clock skew across different computers is commonly more than one second, so messages may show up out of order even with millisecond-granularity timestamps.

-A possible solution to this is to use something like vector clocks where every piece of data increments a counter, or to build linked-list style data structures where every event refers to a previous piece of data in the chain.
-By default, Nostr does not specify a mechanism for ordering, which allows for natural solutions to emerge for each individual use case.
+A possible solution to this is to use something like vector clocks where every piece of data increments a conflict-free counter, or to build linked-list style data structures where every event refers to a previous piece of data in the chain.
+By default, Nostr does not specify a mechanism for this, which allows for natural solutions to emerge for each individual use case.
 Some content types form a natural tree structure, others explicitly provide affordances for enforcing order.

-This is a good place to introduce a key part of the nostr design ethic: *trust users, trust developers, and keep things simple*.

-Protocol documents are often bloated with clarifications for every edge case, resulting in standards no one actually reads.
-Nostr specifications should be brief and to the point so that the most people possible can understand them and hack on the protocol.
-Again, in the words of [Dave Winer](https://this.how/standards/):

-> I write for people who have brains, like to think, are educated, care about interop.
-I understand that people reading specs are not computers.
+Dealing with time in a distributed system is frequently use-case dependent.
+By providing a very weak mechanism for working with time, Nostr leaves the door open to use-case-specific strategies for working with time.

 ## Content and Tags